unibe-icelab/thz-image-explorer/paper/paper.md

-where $G_{\sigma}(t)$ is a normalized 1D Gaussian kernel with standard deviation $\sigma = 6.0$ and radius of 12 samples, applied via convolution to smooth the squared signal and extract the envelope as shon in figure \ref{fig:envelope}.
+where $G_{\sigma}(t)$ is a normalized 1D Gaussian kernel with standard deviation $\sigma = 6.0$ and radius of 12 samples, applied via convolution to smooth the squared signal and extract the envelope as shown in figure \ref{fig:envelope}.

 ![The convoluted envelope of the signal.
 All datapoints below the indicated threshold are treated as transparent. \label{fig:envelope}](convolution_example.pdf)